MAlshurbaji/TriGAN-SiaMT/README.md

 python make_dataset.py
 ```

-Bounding box annotations are generated with:
+Then, bounding boxes are generated using:
 ```bash
 python generate_bbox.py
 ```